stoempsaucisse/isntit/README.md

         }
     },
     user.age: {
-        required: false,                    // warns about a rule with false
+        required: false,                    // Isntit warns about and skip a rule with false
         length: {
             min: 3
         }